petrvecera/indiegala-giveaways/README.md

 giveway imideatelly.

 ## Warning
 **Use this script at your own risk.
 Might violate IndieGala TOS.**
 Also don't be pathetic and don't abuse giveaways.
-Enjoy this IndieGala feature and just use the script to save your time.
+Enjoy this IndieGala feature.
+Use the script just to save your time.

 ### Authors

-The script is mostly based on https://greasyfork.org/en/scripts/21412-autojoin-indiegala-giveaways-improved Which was created by George Dorn (@GDorn), Sergio Susa (http://sergiosusa.com)
+The script is mostly based on https://greasyfork.org/en/scripts/21412-autojoin-indiegala-giveaways-improved
+Which was created by George Dorn (@GDorn) and Sergio Susa (http://sergiosusa.com)

 Added fixes to work with the latest version of the IndieGala website as per 18/Feb/2017 and few other tweeks.